 - Determine if the patient feels that the care was coordinated and whether he/she received the needed information about the referral and results

-Closing the Referral Loop Project: New tool kit available!
+Closing the Referral Loop Project: Toolkit available!

 Through participation in a quality improvement collaborative, dyads were able to increase the number of closed referrals from 40% to 70%, and significantly improve physician satisfaction with the referral process.
 Due to the inability to communicate with one another, the use of disparate EHRs was a major barrier.
-PCPI and WCGME have developed a tool kit to assist clinicians address the interoperability of EHRs, improve their workflows, and to and close more referrals.
+PCPI and WCGME have developed a tool kit to assist clinicians to address the interoperability of EHRs, improve their workflows, and to and close more referrals.
 The tool kit provides practical guidance on measures, how to create an improvement plan, sample care compacts, satisfaction surveys, and much more.